 The luxury fashion sector has seen a steady increase in demand and market share over the past decade.
 This is due to a number of factors, including increased consumer spending power, changing tastes and preferences, and the emergence of new technologies that have enabled more efficient production processes.

-In terms of historical data, the Luxury Fashion Index has seen an average annual return of 8.7% since its inception in 2006.
+In terms of historical data, the Luxury Fashion Index provided by TradingView has seen an average annual return of 8.7% since its inception in 2006.
 This is higher than the overall S&P 500 Index which has seen an average annual return of 6.9%.
 Furthermore, this index has outperformed other major indices such as the Dow Jones Industrial Average (DJIA) and Nasdaq Composite Index (Nasdaq).

 Weight of Trends Analysis